 - In Tatsunoko vs. Capcom: Ultimate All-Stars, surprisingly, Ippatsuman (and his Humongous Mecha Gyakuten-Oh) is the only one who fits in this trope.
 All the other Tatsunoko (and Capcom) characters had their licenses applied in many ways.

-- Though THE iDOLM@STER will likely never be released outside Japan, the Idolmaster-themed skins for Ace Combat 6 are available stateside, and The iDOLM@STER Gamertag icons also made it over.
+- Though THE iDOLM@STER will likely never be released outside Japan, the Idolmaster-themed skins for Ace Combat 6: Fires of Liberation are available stateside, and The iDOLM@STER Gamertag icons also made it over.

 - La Pucelle didn't receive an English localization until the American success of Disgaea.
 This resulted in Prier first appearing as a Bonus Boss cameo in Disgaea: Hour of Darkness, before appearing in her own game.
 Worse, her appearance in Disgaea spoils a plot point of La Pucelle.